srmadscience/volt-simple-kafka/README.md

 2. VIN number not in the vehicle table
 3. Driver drove faster than allowed.

-In each case these result in a message to the Topic 'naughty_driver_stream':
+In each case these result in a message to the Topic 'naughty_driver_stream'

 ````
 CREATE STREAM naughty_driver_stream